Connect with others who understand.

 Rashes From Chemotherapy and Targeted Therapy

-More than 90 percent of people who have chemotherapy for non-small cell lung cancer with newer targeted therapy drugs experience extensive skin dryness.
-Targeted therapy increases the risk for skin reactions, such as follicular rash (in hair follicles), itching, pain, and infection.
-Follicular rash is also known as acneiform rash and resembles acne.
+More than 90 percent of people who have chemotherapy for non-small cell lung cancer (NSCLC) with newer targeted therapy drugs experience extensive skin dryness.

-Having radiation therapy prior to some standard chemotherapy or targeted therapy drugs is a risk factor for a condition called radiation recall, which can resemble radiation dermatitis.
+Having radiation therapy prior to standard chemotherapy or targeted therapy drugs is a risk factor for a condition called radiation recall, which can resemble radiation dermatitis.
 Radiation recall occurs in approximately 9 percent of cases and may cause skin reactions that range from mild to severe.

 Immunotherapy and Skin Rashes